vobzzartt/myportfolio/README.md

 ## 📈 SEO Setup

-We implemented SEO with Next.js metadata export API in `layout.tsx` including title, description, open graph, Twitter card, and favicon • Submitted sitemap to Google Search Console at `https://victorbodude.name.ng/sitemap.xml` • You can view performance reports in Search Console • Use `robots.txt` if needed for more control
+I implemented SEO with Next.js metadata export API in `layout.tsx` including title, description, open graph, Twitter card, and favicon • Submitted sitemap to Google Search Console at `https://victorbodude.name.ng/sitemap.xml` • You can view performance reports in Search Console • Use `robots.txt` if needed for more control

 ## 🐞 Troubleshooting